Ryan-Gordon1/resilient-circuits-docker/README.md

 The second method provides a more basic all-in approach, where `python:3.7-alpine` is used as the base image.
 In this case, a script `install.sh` is used to install needed packages and also both resilient_circuits and any specified integrations from `resilient-community-apps`
-Before finishing some build dependancies are removed to try and keep the image size lean.
+Before finishing some build dependencies are removed to try and keep the image size lean.

 Through this second method the default behavior is you will end up with 1 docker image containing all your specified integrations and gives you a very portable integration server.